NickTheWilder/website-laravel/README.md

 # Website (but in Laravel)

-A re-write of my [personal website](https://github.com/NickTheWilder/website) but in Laravel.
+A rewrite of my [personal website](https://github.com/NickTheWilder/website) but in Laravel.
-Another saga of rewriting a website in a new framework to get a feel for what's interesting to me.
+Another saga of rewriting the website in a new framework to get a feel for what's interesting to me.

 ## Requirements